joshhalley/LTRENT-2527-CLEUR-2023/Task 3 Postman/Task3.md

 This feature adds protection against Cross-Site Request Forgery (CSRF) that could occur when using Cisco SD-WAN REST APIs.
 The system provides this protection by requiring a CSRF token with API requests.
 This token is need to POST requrest.

-Execute the GET token request to generate the XSRF Token
+Execute the GET token request to generate the XSRF Token by clicking the SEND button in postman

 ![postman](/images/pm-6.png)